 - Gin – Just don’t do it.
 I love Gin, but in all of our testing, everything tasted medicinal.

-- Brandy – Brandy is made by distilling wine and usually comes in fruity flavors which lend well to jello shots.
+- Brandy – Brandy is made by distilling wine and usually comes in fruity flavors that lend well to jello shots.
 I love using apricot and blackberry brandy in my recipes.

 - Beer – I’m not a huge fan of beer, but in our testing, we felt that a fruity IPA paired with orange jello had the best flavor.